johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 - **Changes to Kyber.** The Kyber algorithm was standardized with minor technical changes and renamed to the Module Lattice Key Encapsulation Mechanism (ML-KEM).
 ML-KEM is implemented in the BoringSSL cryptography library, which allows for it to be deployed and utilized by services that depend on this library.

   The changes to the final version of ML-KEM make it incompatible with the previously deployed version of Kyber.
-Due to the incompatibility the following changes in Microsoft Edge will be made:
+Due to this incompatibility the following changes in Microsoft Edge will be made:

   - Edge switches from supporting Kyber to ML-KEM.
   - Edge offers a key share prediction for hybrid ML-KEM (codepoint 0x11EC).